bibanon/bibanon/Stories/American-Dream.md

 As he struggles to maintain his lifestyle against the forces of Human Resources and paranoid management, he finds new acquaintances to "help out" to keep the party going.

-After a while, he slowly begins to realize that he alone, forgotten by the productive world, has achieved something many can only imagine, in ways no one would have expected:
+After a while, he slowly begins to realize that he alone, forgotten by the productive world, has achieved something many can only imagine:

 The American Dream.